-A Lone Star state meteorologist in 1927 once said: "Texas is a State of perpetual drought broken by the occasional devastating flood".
+A Lone Star State meteorologist in 1927 once said: "Texas is a State of perpetual drought broken by the occasional devastating flood".
 This is no exception for the Rio Grande Valley despite our location at the end of the Texas Tropical Trail.
 Floods in early 2007 were soon replaced by a brief drought into mid 2008, which was broken by Hurricane Dolly in July.
 Another short term drought in 2009 was replaced by a record wet water year (October to September) in 2010, which was replaced by a record dry water year in 2011 and the start of a three year drought that equaled records set in the 1950s.
 Rains arrived in autumn 2013 and would culminate in the numerous flooding rain events through October 2015...before 2016 began very dry.
-Is the next drought far behind?
+Another drought has intensified to begin 2020, just months after 8 to 15 inches of rain fell in the "Great June Flood, Sequel" in June 2019.

-Whether or not a long term or "flash" drought develops in 2019, the alternating cycle of short-term flooding rains followed by longer-term dry spells is a repeated recipe for the rapid spread of wildfire.
-When the rain falls, grasses and brush grow and thicken quickly in the warm, humid tropical environment of the Rio Grande Valley.
+Whether or not a long term extreme/exceptional drought develops in 2019, the alternating cycle of short-term flooding rains followed by longer-term dry spells is a repeated recipe for the rapid spread of wildfire.
+When rain falls, grasses and brush grow and thicken quickly in the warm, humid tropical environment of the Rio Grande Valley.
 When the inevitable dry weather or drought follows, the grass and brush dry out rapidly, becoming the "fuels" necessary to quickly spread wildfire across open rangeland and farmland, sometimes threatening buildings and neighborhoods that encroach on the edge of the wildlands.
 These fuels are most likely to ignite from wayward sparks caused by trucks, tractors, or grinders operating in high grass and brush, or from cigarettes tossed from vehicle windows.
-In rare cases, very strong winds can topple rural power lines, which provide the igniting spark.
+In rare cases, very strong winds can topple rural power lines, which provide the spark.
 Once ignited, the combination of sufficiently dry fuels, very low humidity, and gusty winds can spread a fire rapidly, covering hundreds of acres in only a few hours.
 Such fires are difficult to control and contain and require resources that go well beyond county lines and include hundreds of firefighters, dozens of engines and bulldozers, and even water-dropping aircraft.